unimelb/unimelb-design-system/templates/components/inpage-navigation/00-overview.md

 <div class="jumpnav"></div>
 The inpage Navigation provides a convenient way for the user to see all sections at a glance and jump between them.
 This can be useful for long, text-heavy pages.

-Please note, this feature is only available on larger desktop screen resolutions and cannot be used with any full-width component (headers, some listings, some media blocks, page tabs, filtered listings, news & events).
+Please note, this feature is only available on larger desktop screen resolutions!

-To include this feature on your page, add an empty div with class <code>jumpnav</code> somewhere in the page structure.
+To include this feature on your page, simply add an empty div with class <code>jumpnav</code> somewhere in the page structure.

 ```html
 <div class="jumpnav"></div>